tslocke/hobocookbook/manual/dryml-guide.markdown

 {.dryml}

-All we've done there is created a nice stack-overflow when the card calls it self over and over.
+All we've done there is created a nice stack overflow when the card calls itself over and over.

 Fortunately, DRYML has support for extending tags.
 Use `<extend>` instead of `<def>`: